Primavera (film)

-Primavera is a 2025 drama film co-written and directed by Damiano Michieletto in his feature directorial debut, based on the 2009 novel Stabat Mater by Tiziano Scarpa.
+Primavera is a 2025 drama directed by Damiano Michieletto in his feature directorial debut, and written by Ludovica Rampoldi and Michieletto based on the 2008 novel Stabat Mater by Tiziano Scarpa.
 It stars Tecla Insolia and Michele Riondino.
 The film had its world premiere in the Special Presentations section of the 50th Toronto International Film Festival on 6 September 2025.